How to Build Wealth with Life Insurance Plus Leverage

 The basics work as follows, and then we’ll dive into the details.

-You and the bank pay for a massive indexed universal life policy.
+You and the bank pay for an indexed universal life policy.
 You pay 25% of the total premiums, and the bank pays 75%.
 After 15 years, the cash value builds up enough to repay the bank for its contribution and interest.
 Then you have a paid up life insurance policy to use however you want.

-Financial products at this level are always complicated.
 If you have any questions about the following details on the policy mechanics, give us a call at 858-703-6178.

-Indexed Universal Life Explanation
+Indexed Universal Life Insurance Explanation

 Indexed universal life (IUL) shines as a cash-value focused permanent life insurance policy.
 It lasts until you pass away or it matures at age 121.
 An IUL can build tremendous cash value over a decade compared to other forms of life insurance.